 Don’t have a car but want to drive for Uber and Lyft?
 Hyrecar wants to help you out.
-We sent senior RSG contributor Will Preston out to sign up, try out and report on what it’s like to rent a car as a rideshare driver through Hyrecar.
+We sent senior RSG contributor Will Preston out to sign up, try out and report on what it’s like to rent Hyrecar as an Uber driver.

-After Paula described her experience renting out a vehicle via HyreCar, RSG decided to look at the experience from a different angle – what it’s like to use the service as a driver.
+After Paula described her experience renting out a vehicle via HyreCar, RSG decided to look at the experience from a different angle – what it’s like to use Hyrecar as an Uber driver.
 I can say the overall experience was a positive one, but it started out very negative.
 More on that later.

 HyreCar asks you to sign up for an account and send in all of the same identification information you would send to apply for Uber and Lyft.
 Specifically, you need a driver’s license and credit card, along with a profile picture.
 You also need to approve and pay for a background check that costs $29.99.